gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 [Learn more about settings a merge request as "Work In Progress".](work_in_progress_merge_requests.md)

-## Test reports
+## Verify your code with Test reports

 > Introduced in GitLab 11.2

-To verify whether the merge request do not break anything, you can show test reports in merge requests.
-This is tightly integreated with ["artifacts:reports" keyword in gitlab-ci.yml](https://docs.gitlab.com/ee/ci/yaml/README.html#artifacts)
+To verify whether merge requests do not break your product, you can show test reports in merge requests.
+So you can confidently release new changes.

 [Learn more about viewing test reports in a merge request".](test_reports.md)